inamori/ID-15-Shadow-Runner/README.md

 Special thanks to Dreamer3 for helping with the conversion from Gamby

-Thanks to MLXXXP for his help on switching from ARGlib to Arduboy 2 library
+Thanks to MLXXXp for his help on switching from ARGlib to Arduboy 2 library

 Game License: MIT : https://opensource.org/licenses/MIT